National Art School: Cell Block Theatre

 The sandstone Cell Block Theatre on the NAS campus was originally D Wing of Darlinghurst Gaol which held some of Sydney's most notorious female criminals including Kate Leigh.

-After the closure of the gaol the buildings became derelict until East Sydney Technical Collage moved onsite in 1922.
+After the closure of the gaol the buildings became derelict until East Sydney Technical College moved onsite in 1922.
 The women's wing was transformed into the Cell Block Theatre, which became a hub of Australia's avant-garde music, theatre and dance scene in the 1960s and 70s, hosting early performances from artists such as John Bell, Yvonne Kenny, Peter Sculthorpe, David Malouf, Jim Sharman and Nick Cave.

 It is now used by the school as an educational space for events including lectures, talks, symposiums and exhibitions, and also as a venue for hire.

 Galleries and exhibitions

 In addition to its role as an educator, NAS presents a professionally curated annual public exhibition program.
 Exhibition spaces on campus include the Rayner Hoff Project Space, The Drawing Gallery (opened in 2021) and the two-storey NAS Gallery, which presents up to four major public exhibitions each year as well as the annual NAS Grad Shows featuring the work of graduating students.

 NAS's galleries attract more than 30,000 visitors a year, and the critically acclaimed exhibition program promotes and supports Australian contemporary artists alongside other Sydney public art institutions such as the Art Gallery of NSW, the Museum of Contemporary Art and the Museum of Applied Arts and Sciences.

 In 2021, NAS presented the Dobell Drawing Prize#22, a long-running biannual prize supported by the Sir William Dobell Art Foundation; Queer Contemporary: Skin Deep, a performance art project and exhibition for the Sydney Gay and Lesbian Mardi Gras; From the Mountain to the Sky: Guy Warren Drawings, celebrating the 100th birthday of NAS alumnus Guy Warren; and John Olsen: Goya's Dog, a major retrospective for NAS alumnus and former teacher John Olsen.

 NAS exhibitions are accompanied by scholarly catalogues and public programs including talks, workshops and symposia to foster the interpretation, understanding and appreciation of art.
 In 2021 NAS co-presented the Frame of Mind: Mental Health and the Arts public program with Edith Cowan University in Perth, including talks, exhibitions, symposia and a publication.

 NAS has been a participating venue for the Biennale of Sydney, the Sydney Festival, the Sydney Gay and Lesbian Mardi Gras, VIVID, Sydney Craft Week, and the annual Sydney Contemporary art fair, exhibiting the work of recent NAS graduates.